The Mediobanca Group’s firm commitment

 The benchmark for this product is consistent with the one commonly used by investee UCIs which promote ESG characteristics or have making sustainable investments as their objective.

-The sustainability risk for the product is measured in accordance with the qualitative and quantitative methodology adopted by the Bank (cf. “Sustainability Criteria An Integral Part of Portfolio Management Policies”).
+The sustainability risk for the product is measured in accordance with the qualitative and quantitative methodology adopted by the Bank (cf. “SUSTAINABILITY CRITERIA AS AN INTEGRAL PART OF INDIVIDUAL PORTFOLIO MANAGEMENT POLICIES”).

 Article 2(24) of Regulation (EU) 2019/2088 (the “SFDR”) defines “sustainability factors”, as meaning “environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters”.